Apollys/PoEDynamicLootFilter/Readme.md

  - [ ] Skip unrecognized commands in Profile.changes file (with warning)
    - Likely cause is depracated feature from version update
    - Better not to fail in this case
- - [ ] Refactor frontend AHK script
-   - [x] Reorder and organize build GUI code
-   - [ ] Write helper functions to make GUI construction more concise.
-         For example, combining setting font with creating an item
-   - [x] Resolve minor questions in AHK script (ctr-f TODO)
-   - [ ] Refactor all of the code to be more modular

 - - -